DaveMielke/NBP/b2g/ui/doc/navigation.rst

 **Space+Dots23**

-Perform a scroll backward (up or left) operation.
+Perform a scroll backward (up or to the left) operation.

 * If within a list then move up several elements.
 If the first element is already visible then move to it.